The correct answer is Yes, “always and forever”.

 The first, does your book have sentimental value, has your book been passed down for many generations?

 This copy of Little Women had been passed down through several women, from a mother to daughter, then from an aunt to a niece, then again from a mother to daughter, and yet again from mother to daughter.
 For four generations, these women have shared and enjoyed this book.
+See another 1st edition of Little Women we have worked on.

 Or it could be a beloved story you remember your mother or father reading to you at night.